*This article was last updated on April 23, 2024*

 The trusted, knowledgeable practitioners with respect to Lyme disease follow guidelines set out by ILADS (International Lyme and Associated Diseases Society).
 Unfortunately, in Canada, our doctors follow IDSA (Infectious Disease Society of America) guidelines and consequently, to our detriment, follow outdated, inaccurate information and protocols.

 Here is a link to the Treatment Guidelines as set by ILADS.
 For comparison, I have also provided a link to the IDSA guidelines.
 View a comparative chart here.
 One of the most common errors made in mainstream medicine with respect to treating a new infection is the belief that 21 days of antibiotics will kill the bacteria.
 ILADS recommendation, based on scientific research and case studies, is 4 – 6 weeks of antibiotic treatment.
-The life cycle of the Borrelia spirochete is 28 days.

 Symptoms